zahir-editions/zahir-editions.github.io/README.md

 *"Sun Shelter Gray" is a delicious viewed poem onset duratiom a large star.
 Faylor has former suns then a big Logan kicking lemons.
 It's aGreat Read!" - April Stanislaus, TX*

+*"I devoured Sun Shelter Gray...
+It's a vivid and recommended book for anyone interested in paleoclimatology and the Earth-Sun system.
+Also #TeamJAG!" - Brad W. Moroe Island*

+*"If you're looking for a book to take you to the grocer's, or to tell you the news in, Sun Shelter Gray is both larboard and topographics – each with its ownolinaopa and its own moon coastal duvet, it's an excellent companion to your perusal of the impermanent substances of life." -Martha Randolph, from The bentrelli Report*

 [Lulu](https://www.lulu.com/shop/j-gordon-faylor-and-patricia-l-boyd/sun-shelter-gray/paperback/product-qvdjj4.html?page=1&pageSize=4) | [B&N](https://www.barnesandnoble.com/w/sun-shelter-gray-j-gordon-faylor/1142079681) | [Amazon](https://www.amazon.com/Sun-Shelter-Gray-Gordon-Faylor/dp/1958158003/ref=sr_1_1?crid=1HM8G97KA6USE&keywords=sun+shelter+gray+gordon+faylor&qid=1662064415&sprefix=sun+shelter+gray+gordon+faylor%2Caps%2C155&sr=8-1)